Affording a Wheaton College Education

 Net price varies from student to student based on several factors.
 Once you have filed your Free Application for Federal Student Aid (FAFSA), you will receive a Student Aid Report (SAR) that includes your Expected Family Contribution (EFC) and is used to determine federal, state, and Wheaton grant eligibility.
 Net price is then calculated by subtracting the total of all scholarships and grants from the direct cost.

-Net Price = Direct Cost - All Gift Aid (Scholarships + Grants)*
+Net Price = Cost of Attendance - All Gift Aid (Scholarships + Grants)*

 * does not include loans.